 The Act of Oblivion III: Queen's County

-February 28th-29th 2020, Riverbank Theatre
+28th-29th February 2020, Riverbank Theatre

-Queen’s County draws inspiration from the first trialled plantations operated by the English crown in Ireland in the 16th century in counties Laois and Offaly.
+Queen’s County draws inspiration from the first trialed plantations operated by the English crown in Ireland in the 16th century in counties Laois and Offaly.
 The one in Laois became known as Queen’s County.
 This devised play explores displacement and alienation through the lens of young people’s experience today, and includes episodes on commuting, rural isolation, strangeness and belonging, in one character’s surreal train journey through County Laois en route home from Electric Picnic.

 The performance was devised by Kildare Youth Theatre’s Senior Ensemble working in collaboration with theatre-maker Peter Hussey.
 It has been funded by the Arts Council’s Young Ensembles’ Scheme, and forms part of a sequence of the ongoing The Act of Oblivion series that explores the colonisation of Ireland.